FEATURE STORY / THE DIGITAL EDGE

 “So the impact of cloud is clear.
 Internet traffic drives total traffic.
 Most Internet traffic originates or terminates in a data center.
 Most data center traffic is cloud traffic.
-That is why fiber is so important for the cloud ecosystem globally.” said Bill Barney, Global Cloud Xchange CEO.
+That is why fiber is so important for the cloud ecosystem globally.” said Bill Barney, former Global Cloud Xchange CEO.

 For a growing number of enterprises, end users, communications suppliers, data center operators and application providers, revenue and end user experience are dictated by the response of cloud computing facilities and the networks that support them.